top of page

 We must be able to recognise that if we partake of the symbols of Christ’s sacrifice outside the Biblically prescribed bounds for the Passover, it is no longer Christ our Passover that we are partaking of.
 The responsibility lies with us as individuals (Phil.
 2:12).
 Relying upon the teachings, interpretations, or opinions of those we might see as spiritual leaders will most certainly lead us astray.
 We are also not to play ‘follow the leader’.
 See the paper, 'What is the Church Model?'

 We should find ourselves in a state of humility and meekness that willingly seeks and is able to accept correction.
-If we examine ourselves carefully and truthfully, leading up to the partaking of the New Covenant symbols, we can be confident we will be reconciled and have hope that we enter the first resurrection having everlasting life bestowed on us.
+If we examine ourselves carefully and truthfully before partaking of the New Covenant symbols, we can be confident we will be reconciled and hope that we enter the first resurrection having everlasting life bestowed on us.

 Conclusion